inspec/inspec-aws/docs/resources/aws_elb.md

 ##### load_balancer_name _(required)_

 This resource accepts a single parameter, the ELB Name which uniquely identifies the ELB.
-This can be passed either as a string or as a `load_balancer_name: 'value'` hash.
+This can be passed either as a string or as a `load_balancer_name: 'value'` key-value entry in a hash.

 See also the [AWS documentation on Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference).